RichardJamesWard/JS-Random-Quote-Generator/README.md

 # Appraiser Comments
 Awesome work, Richard!
-Your project looks great and after seeing so many of this, I appreciate you changing the styling up.
+Your project looks great and after seeing so many of these, I appreciate you changing the styling up.

 Nice job ensuring that your function returns the entire quote object and then adding in those extra features!
 I added a hint in the individual rubric if you want to try creating a non-repeating randomizer.